-Lack of awareness of physicians regarding the disadvantages of using VCDs at the wrong time, the rising cost of implantable VCDs inhibits the market's growth rate.
-Vascular closure devices are much more high priced compared to their manual compression counterparts.
+On the other end, the lack of awareness among physicians regarding the disadvantages of using VCDs at the wrong time and the rising cost of implantable VCDs inhibits the market's growth rate in Europe.
+In addition, vascular closure devices are much more expensive than their manual compression counterparts.
 The average price of a vascular closure device is at least ten times more expensive than a manual compression device in Europe.
 Moreover, radial artery access makes it more convenient for doctors to achieve homeostasis using simple manual compression methods, thus requiring lesser vascular closure devices, which is another challenging factor.

-Furthermore, malfunctioning products, poor quality, and system inefficiencies contribute to product recalls, costing companies millions of dollars in the product replacement and loss of profits.
-It also creates a negative impression of the devices, which in turn limits their adoption.
-Lack of awareness of physicians regarding the disadvantages of using VCDs at the wrong time, the rising cost of implantable VCDs inhibits the growth rate of the market.
+Furthermore, malfunctioning products, poor quality, and system inefficiencies contribute to product recalls, costing companies millions of dollars in product replacement and loss of profits.
+It also creates a negative impression of the devices, limiting their adoption.
+Lack of awareness of physicians regarding the disadvantages of using VCDs at the wrong time and the rising cost of implantable VCDs inhibits the growth rate of the market.

 This research report on the Europe Vascular Closure Devices Market has been segmented and sub-segmented into the following categories: